FAQs

 Yes.
 Both successful and unsuccessful applicants are notified of the outcome via email once the selection process is completed.

-If you change your contact details after the closing date, please email your updated contact details to the department's Employment Programs team via scholarships@det.nsw.edu.au.
+If an applicant changes their contact details after the closing date, they are advised to please email their updated contact details to the department's Employment Programs team via scholarships@det.nsw.edu.au.

-If you would like feedback on your application, contact the department's Employment Programs team via scholarships@det.nsw.edu.au.
+If an applicant would like feedback on their application, they are encouraged to contact the department's Employment Programs team via scholarships@det.nsw.edu.au.

 Scholarship payments